23 October 2018

 Witness a wildlife spectacle on South Georgia

 South Georgia has been called the “Galapagos of the Southern Ocean” due to the incredible biodiversity on this isolated island.
-A true sensory overload, you’ll walk among thousands of king penguins, elephant and fur seals alongside our expert naturalists for the ultimate wildlife experience.
+A true sensory overload, you’ll walk among thousands of king penguins, elephant and fur seals alongside expert naturalists for the ultimate wildlife experience.

 Kayak, snowshoe, snorkel, or climb in Antarctica